Slovakia sends its air defence system to Ukraine | Law-Order

 The Slovak donation is the first known case of a country sending an air defence system to Ukraine since the start of the Russian invasion on Feb.
 24. In March, NATO allies Germany and Netherlands brought three batteries of the Patriot air defence system to Slovakia, which Bratislava said at the time would complement, rather than replace, the S-300, and that it would consider giving up the S-300 if it secured a replacement.

-"I can confirm that Slovakia donated the S-300 air defence system to Ukraine based on its request to help in self defence due to armed aggression from the Russian Federation," Heger said in an emailed statement.
-NATO member Slovakia has been operating one battery of the Soviet-designed S-300 air defence system which it inherited after the break-up of Czechoslovakia in 1993.

-Heger, who was visiting Kyiv on Friday, also said that Slovakia's own defence was secured.
-The Slovak donation is the first known case of a country sending an air defence system to Ukraine since the start of the Russian invasion on Feb.
-24.

-In March, NATO allies Germany and Netherlands brought three batteries of the Patriot air defence system to Slovakia, which Bratislava said at the time would complement, rather than replace, the S-300, and that it would consider giving up the S-300 if it secured a replacement.
 Heger said Slovakia would receive additional equipment from NATO allies to make up for the donation.
-Defence Minister Jaroslav Nad subsequently announced that Slovakia would receive the fourth Patriot system from the United States next week.
+Defence Minister Jaroslav Nad subsequently announced that Slovakia would receive the fourth Patriot missile system from the United States next week.
+U.S. Defense Secretary Lloyd Austin said the United States would place one Patriot system in Slovakia in the coming days and it would be operated by U.S. troops.

+"Their deployment length has not yet been fixed, as we continue to consult with the Slovakian government about more permanent air defense solutions," Austin said in a statement.
+U.S. President Joe Biden thanked Slovakia for sending its S-300 system to Ukraine.

+"As the Russian military repositions for the next phase of this war, I have directed my Administration to continue to spare no effort to identify and provide to the Ukrainian military the advanced weapons capabilities it needs to defend its country," Biden said in a statement.
+Russia has said that it considered western military shipments to Ukraine legitimate targets.
+Moscow calls its actions in Ukraine a "special military operation" to disarm and "denazify" Ukraine.
+Ukraine and allies say Russia invaded without provocation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)